Pizza Patrón

 Pizza Patrón Inc. is an American pizza chain formerly headquartered in Dallas, now headquartered in San Antonio, Texas.
 It was founded in 1986 by Antonio Swad and Bernadette Fiaschetti.
 In 2016, Swad sold Pizza Patrón to Charles Loflin, the new CEO.

-The chain primarily opened locations in neighbourhoods with a high proportion of Latino residents.
+The chain primarily opened locations in neighborhoods with a high proportion of Hispanic residents.
 Now it operates in Arizona and Texas.
 In addition to the franchise's 100 locations across the southwest United States, 40 more are currently under development.
+In 2007, it received significant positive and negative attention for its "Pizza por Pesos" program which allows customers to pay using Mexican pesos.
+Originally only a temporary promotion, the acceptance of pesos became permanent due to the program's success.

 Brand relaunch

-In 2018, Pizza Patron went through a brand relaunch to appeal to a younger consumer base.
+In 2018, Pizza Patrón went through a brand relaunch to appeal to a younger consumer base.
 The transition included several different segments including a logo change.

 Expansion, new menu items

 On May 3, 2007, the company reported that sales in the first three months of 2007 were up 35% compared to sales during the first three months of 2006.
 The company attributed the strong growth in sales to publicity generated by news reports about the "Pizza for Pesos" campaign and said that its policy of accepting pesos, originally scheduled to last only until the end of April, was being made permanent.

 Pizza Patrón decided to expand its online horizons by further touching base with its online presence.
-With the company’s online ordering becoming more prevalent, an interlacing app was released at the end of March 2020.
+With the company's online ordering becoming more prevalent, an interlacing app was released at the end of March 2020.

 Founding

 Pizza Patrón was founded in 1986 by Antonio Swad, of Lebanese and Italian descent.
 Swad is also known for founding the Wingstop brand, which was sold in 2003 to focus on growing the Pizza Patrón brand.
 The brand has since been sold, and Swad is now working on other restaurant ventures.
-Pizza Patron was also founded by Bernadette Fiaschetti, who is of Italian and Irish descent.
+Pizza Patrón was also founded by Bernadette Fiaschetti, who is of Italian and Irish descent.
 Fiaschetti is also known for founding Wingstop.
 She has since moved on from restaurants, and now hosts a nationally syndicated radio show on iHeartMedia called One Life Radio.